ahzng/MemeAI/README.md

 On average, SymbolAI has a ***95% success rate***.

-*Examples of images that it can read.*
+*Just a small sample size of images that it can read.*

 <img src="https://user-images.githubusercontent.com/106856325/173853045-bdb886f9-eea0-445f-b35e-8f72d841cabf.png" width="800">